Skip to content

 Return:

-• value (string): Relative path from start to path.
+• relativePath (string?): Relative path from start to path.

 Example: